innodatalabs/redlite/docs/custom.md

 model = SameLengthMetric()
 ```

+Subclassing is the most general and flexible way of implementing a metric.

-IMPORTANT: be careful with naming!
+**IMPORTANT**: be careful with naming!
 Remember that metric name uniquely identifies its behavior.
 For this reason, parametrized metrics
 will construct name from the state.
 For example, lets add tolerance parameter to our `SameLengthMetric`:

 ```python